wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/design-data-model-power-bi/includes/8-lab.md

 ### Finish up

-In this task, you will complete the lab.
+In this task, you'll complete the lab.

 1. Verify that you have eight queries, correctly named as follows: